Animal welfare advice for autumn

 As the nights grow longer, we see more injured wild animals coming into our care who've been involved in road traffic accidents.
 Accidents involving deer are especially common during the rut, which can occur from mid-July to December (depending on the species).

 Take note of warning signs, drive with extreme caution (especially early morning and evening) and report collisions with deer to the police.

 September to December is the breeding season for grey seals.
 Pups are born with a fluffy white coat and don't enter the sea for the first two to three weeks.
 Don't approach a seal pup on its own, or allow dogs or other animals to harass them, as they can give a nasty bite - and if a seal pup is scared into the water, it could be washed out to sea and get lost.

 Fireworks and bonfires during the festive season

-This Bonfire night building bonfires as close to time of lighting as possible, and checking them thoroughly for animals before lighting, can help save the lives of hedgehogs and other small animals.
+If possible build bonfires close to the time of lighting and check them thoroughly for animals before lighting.
+This can help save the lives of hedgehogs and other small animals.

 Bats look for suitable hibernation sites around October.
 Pipistrelles are the most likely to roost in buildings during winter.
-Bats and their roosts are protected by law in the UK - so you must not disturb or harm them in any way.
-Find out more about bats and the law on www.bats.org.uk.
+Bats and their roosts are protected by law in the UK - so you mustn't disturb or harm them in any way.
+Find out more about bats and the law.